AdvancedHacker101/C-R.A.T-Client-Linux/CONTRIBUTING.md

 This way you can suggest new features, or change an older one without coding.
 I will try to respond within 24 hours!
 ## How to run / compile
-I use Visual Studio 2017 Community Edition.
+I use mc (Midnight Commander) to write c projects on linux
-The c++ programs doesn't require .NET framework, the c\# Project is built with .NET Framework 4.5.2
+The project is written in C and built with gcc
+GCC Compile Options: `gcc main.c -pthread -o linuxClient`
 ## How to ask questions?
 You can also use the *Issues* section on GitHub, i will assign a label to it, so it's different from bugs.
 I will try to respond within 24 hours!